top of page

 '

-The primary objective of massage is to loosen muscle tension and stiffness.
-Like most classic massages, it stimulates the blood circulation as well as the nervous system and has relaxing effects at the psychological level.
+The primary aim of this massage is to release muscle tension and stiffness.
+As with most classical massages, it stimulates blood circulation as well as the nervous system and has relaxing effects on a psychological level.

-Swedish massage can be done for the whole body or just a part of the body.
+The Swedish massage can involve the whole body or just part thereof.
 I offer two massage durations: 60 min or 90 min targeting different areas according to your needs.

 60 min massage:

-The 60-minute massage consists of a base where you can be massaged: back, neck and shoulders.
-Then you have the choice between legs and feet or arms and hands then head and face or belly and head.
+The 60 min massage starts with a base to be massaged: back, neck and shoulders.
+Then you have the choice between legs and feet or arms and hands then head and face or stomach and head.

-Over a complete 90-minute treatment, you will have your back, shoulders and neck, legs, feet, stomach, arms, hands, head and face massaged.
-If desired, I can insist more on one part and skip another part (e.g. stay longer on the back and not massage the stomach.)
+On a complete 90 min treatment you have your back, shoulders and neck, legs, feet, stomach, arms, hands, head and face massaged.
+If desired, I can emphasize one part and skip another (eg: stay longer on the back and skip the stomach.)

 bottom of page